RANDCorporation/optic/README.md

 )
 ```

 Now we will setup the configuration object that will be used to dispatch each of the simulations.
-In this case we will tell the configuration function our data, the models we specified above, and the numnber of iterations we want for each simulation.
+In this case we will tell the configuration function our data, the models we specified above, and the number of iterations we want for each simulation.
 In a production or real simulation we probably want 5,000 iterations, but we are using 10 here for illustrative purposes.
 We pass each of the models defined in `R/concurrent-methods.R` to their respective arguments, then define the `params` that will be expanded and we will compare with this simulation.
-This simulation does not have any globals.
+This simulation does not have any global variables.

 ```R
 sim_config <- configure_simulation(